lnxlalith/ansible-docker-registry/README.md

 Make sure port `5000` is open on the host.
 You can run `tcpdump -i eth0 port 5000` on the host and curl it from your env to see if its open.

-Create a private key without password and save it together with the certificate in `roles/provision/files`.
+Create a private key `domain.key` without password and save it together with the certificate `domain.crt` in `roles/provision/files`.

 Create a htpasswd file and store it in the same place.
 These will be used as your login credentials.
 (cert and htpasswd files are gitignored)